jayjaybeeuk/canvas-game-arkanoid/README.md

 ### Build pipeline

 - [ ] Add a build function to create a distributable for the app
-- [ ] Publish the Arkanoid component as a seperate NPM module
+- [ ] Publish the Arkanoid component as a separate NPM module

 ### Arkanoid game mechanics

-- [ ] Add ball return off of bat functinality
+- [ ] Add ball return off of bat functionality
 - [ ] Improve ball mechanics

 ### Arkanoid game features

-- [ ] Add highscore
+- [ ] Add high score
 - [ ] Add title screen

 ### Arkanoid game architecture

 - [ ] Refactor the canvas context to its own component
-- [ ] Convert the game engien to use React's frame rendering (needs a closer look at what the most efficient option is)
+- [ ] Convert the game engine to use React's frame rendering (needs a closer look at what the most efficient option is)

 ### API

-- [ ] Add a backend API to hold highscore function
+- [ ] Add a backend API to hold high score function

 ### Other

-- [ ] Add more tests; Unit, integretion and E2E
+- [ ] Add more tests; Unit, integration and E2E

 See the [open issues](https://github.com/jayjaybeeuk/canvas-game-arkanoid/issues) for a full list of proposed features (and known issues).